-Backcountry Solutions provided me with a Geek Pocket to test and are also supporting a giveaway for readers (coming soon), but this has no influence on my opinions and my review is completely unbiased.
+Backcountry Solutions provided me with a Geek Pocket to test.
+This has no influence on my opinions and my review is completely unbiased.

 About 9 months ago I bought myself a shiny new GPS, and excitedly took it out for an overnight hike in Victoria’s Alpine National Park.
 I had absolutely no idea how to use the thing, but boy was it purdy.